reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 fill the whole width of the screen to make them more usable on the smaller sized screen.

-With :class:`~reahl.web.bootstrap.grids.ResponsiveSize`, you can set up different breakpoints where the layout should adapt and specify specific widths depending on device class.
+With :class:`~reahl.web.bootstrap.grid.ResponsiveSize`, you can set up different breakpoints where the layout should adapt and specify specific widths depending on device class.